History of USCB

 Expanded as a Comprehensive University in August 2004, USCB emerged as South Carolina’s newest accredited four-year university.
 Six baccalaureate degrees were offered and the first building opened on the Hilton Head Gateway campus 200 acre site.
 The next five years saw a science building, high-tech library, on-campus housing, and campus center constructed.
 Degree programs doubled and USCB Sand Shark athletics debuted, joining the NAIA Sun Conference.

-Over 1,900 students now pursue thirteen baccalaureate degrees and more than 1,300 community members participate in the Osher Lifelong Learning Institute at USCB.
+Over 2,100 students now pursue twenty baccalaureate degrees and more than 1,300 community members participate in the Osher Lifelong Learning Institute at USCB.
 The Festival Series, USCB’s chamber music offering, celebrated its thirtieth and most successful season in 2009.
 In January 2009, USCB launched its BS in Nursing in new, state of the art facilities— with support from Hilton Head Regional Healthcare, Beaufort Memorial Hospital, the Community Foundation of the Lowcountry, and local donors.
 A strategic initiative focusing the Historic Beaufort campus on the fine arts has begun with the BA in Studio Art.

 Our region’s 215-year commitment to university education has remained constant —while the University of South Carolina Beaufort has responded to its needs.